Matthew Wolfenden: Early and personal life

+In 2021, Wolfenden and Emmerdale co-star Isabel Hodgins were absent from the soap for three months following a "race row".
+The actors were accused of mocking the accent of a mixed race actress, as well as making an "inappropriate comment".
+They were allowed to return to the set from January 2022.

+Career

-Wolfenden plays David Metcalfe, son of Eric Pollard, in ITV's Emmerdale.
+In 2006, Wolfenden was cast as David Metcalfe, son of Eric Pollard (Chris Chittell), in ITV's Emmerdale.
 His first acting job was as an extra on the programme, later he originally auditioned for the role of Eli Dingle, but lost out to Joseph Gilgun; then he was called back for the role of David Metcalfe.

-Hollyoaks: Let Loose

 Wolfenden has also appeared in Hollyoaks: Let Loose, a spin-off of Hollyoaks.

-Soapstar Superstar

 In early 2007, Wolfenden finished ninth on the second series of Soapstar Superstar.
 He performed the songs "Bad Day" (Daniel Powter) and "Don't Stop Me Now" (Queen).